jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 We've been in the Internet Age since 1970.
 However, we're still using the philosophy of Left/Right politics, and era of mass-production economics, both hallmarks of the Industrial Age.
-The powers of the Industrial Age. like newspapers, television, call-centres, keep their tools as the levers of power by way of dark majic to distract Main Street, and when that fails, they pick a rule from the Death Star to prevent change.
+The powers of the Industrial Age. like newspapers, television, call-centres, keep their tools as the levers of power by way of dark majic to distract Main Street, and when that fails, they use rules from the Death Star to prevent change.

 The Death Star can be seen in the explosion of regulations since 1970.
 The huge increase in trademarks, copyrights, and patents.
 And think of this, lobbyists didn't exist in 1969—and now many people think a few thousand of them run our governments.
+All of these are bullets of resistence for Darth Blockbuster.

 Antagonists hold back our evolution.
 The result is an unhappy life on Main Street.
 Since 1969, road traffic has gotten far worse.
 Plastic production and pollution is filling up the oceans.
 Climate change is roasting our planet.
 Consider that last point; the world's fucking climate is changing, because humanity is not allowed to evolve.

 We're basically polar bears in the Amazon.
 Seriously—think of it, our environment is different, our societies are different, and our cyborgology is different.
 We are a different people being forced to live as if it were 1969.
 There's nothing wrong with polar bears, or the Amazon, but neither is adapted for each other.
-Same goes for a person in 2020, with a Intel i5 laptop, hi-speed internet, VR glasses, who is driving through two hours of traffic, to work at a call-centre.
+Same goes for a person in 2020—who owns a great laptop, hi-speed internet, VR glasses—is driving through two hours of traffic, to work at a call-centre.

-The Woodstock and _Leave it to Beaver_ America of 1969, is gone.
+The Woodstock and Leave it to Beaver America of 1969, is gone.
 But Darth Blockbuster won't let go.
 Hopefully Main Street wakes up.
 Especially in time to save the actual polar bears.

 PICTURE